partlyhuman/wanwan-t-en/Wanwan Aijou Monogatari.md

 Momo: Really?!
 You'll forgive me?

 DLC: Yes, it's true.
 Momo-chan, you truly don't hate vegetables any more?
-You say you even like cabbage now?
+You say you like us now, even cabbage?

 Momo: Yes!
 I do!

-DLC: So... you absolutely could not stand carrots back then.
-You say you LIKE them now?
+DLC: So, back then, you couldn't STAND carrots.
+You say you LOVE them now?

 Momo: Yeah!
 I love carrots on the side of a steak, they're are sweet and delicious!

 DLC: Oh...?
-So... how about peas?
-Back then you held your nose to eat green pea rice, you say you like them now?
+So how about peas?
+Back then you held your nose to eat green pea rice, you say you've grown to LOVE it?

 Momo: W-well... green pea rice... um...
 I...
 I can eat it, but...

-DLC: But you love it, of course?
+DLC: But of course, you LOVE it, right?

 Momo: Umm.... yeeeeeeah...
 I...
 I like...
-I like it all right...
+I like it okay......

-DLC: And how about parsley?
-When you go out to eat, and there's parsley perched on the edge of the plate, how about it?
-Of course, since you've grown to like veggies so much, you must eat the parsley, too, instead of leaving it behind, don't you say?
+DLC: How about parsley?
+When you go out to eat, that parsley that you usually find perched on the edge of the plate?
+Of course, since you've grown to LOVE veggies, you must be sure to eat the parsley, too, never leaving it behind, you're saying?

 Momo: Eh... p- parsley?
+Umm.... parsley... eheh...

-DLC: Yes?
+DLC: Hmm?
 How about it...?

 Momo: Umm....
-Uhhhh... it's not like I HATE it, that is...
+Uhhhh... it's not that I HATE it... that is...
 I haven't gotten in the habit of eating it, per se....

 DLC: .........

 Momo: .........

-DLC: YOU ABSOLUTE EEEEEEEEIIIIIIDIOTTT!!!!!
+DLC: EEEEEEEEIIIIIIDIOTTT!!!!!
 THEN HOW CAN YOU SAY YOU LOVE VEGGIIEEEEEEEEESSSSS!!?!??

-DLC: WHAT TOTAL AND COMPLETE LUNACY!!!!!
+DLC: WHAT COMPLETE AND UTTER LUNACY!!!!!

 Momo: But!!
 W-wait-

-DLC: SHUT UP!!!!!!!
+DLC: SILENCE!!!!!!!

-DLC: "Oohhh, I'm so grown up, I can eat you now, I just need to hold my nose!"
-You expect us to sit down and sing kumbaya with you, after this pathetic lie?!
+DLC: "Oohhh, I'm so grown up, I can eat you now...
+I just need to hold my nose!"
+You actually expect us to surrender, with this pathetic lie?!

+TBC: UWAHAHA!!!
+My lord!!
+Now you're talking!

+Pumpkin: Yeah yeah yeah!
+Any jerk who leaves the parsley CAN'T SAY THEY LOVE VEGGIES!!

+Pumpkin: Us VEGETABLES see RIGHT THROUGH YOU, Momo!

+Momo: But...
+Well, what do you want from me?!

+DLC: Piss off back to the Real World, Momo-moron!
+WE.
+VEGGIES.
+HATE.
+YOU.

+Momo: Dark Lord Cabbage...

+DLC: That's all it is!
+We...
+I just HATE YOU!!
+You dummy!!

+TBC: AH!
+My lord!!!
+Your... rear is showing!!!

+[It reads "DUMMMY.
+HATE YOU."]

+Momo: AH...!
+That's..!!

+DLC: D- don't look.... don't look!
+Don't look at my butt!!

+Momo: I remember now... writing it, when I was a little kid...

+DLC: THAT, Momo!!

+DLC: Your mom had just gone shopping, bought me, and brought me home for you, but you took me out and hid me away and you SCRIBBLED on me with CRAYONS!!!

+[Little Momo writes "Dummy" on a cabbage in the photo]

+Momo: AH!

+DLC: You REMEMBER NOW???!
+How... how dare...
+HOW COULD YOUUUUU!!!

+Momo: I...
+I...

+DLC: LOOK WHAT YOU DID TO MEEEEE!!!

+DLC: WHY DO YOU HATE MEEEEEEEEE!!!

+DLC: WHY WHY WHY WHYYYY DID YOU SCRIBBLE SUCH MEAN THINGS ON MEEEEE!!

+DLC: I WILL NEVER FORGIVE YOU, MOMOOOOOOO!!!!

+TBC: Pumpkin, let's do it!!!

+Pumpkin: Hup!!

+DLC: Stay out of this, you two!
+This battle is between me and Momo!!

+TBC: Dark Lord...

+Momo: I... did a horrible thing...
+I had forgotten...

+Clock: Momo-chan, in order to grow up, children must forget their memories and dreams.
+They must let them go and walk away.

+Clock: When you were little, you said you wanted to be an airline pilot, yes?
+But in reality, do that many people get to do that?

+Clock: More importantly, remaining here is perilous!
+Run!
+Return to the Real World!

+Momo: I can't.
+That would be just like an excuse.

+Momo: Mr. Clock, look at the Dark Lord Cabbage!
+Look how hurt he is!
+Look how miserable!
+I..
+I can't run away and leave him like this!

+Clock: But!
+But he's too dangerous, he's ENRAGED!

+Momo: If I go back like this, I'll forget about all of you a second time, right?!
+That's not how you treat people you care about!
+My childhood memories, my dreams, they're important... they're important parts of who I am!

+Momo: Barley!

+DLC: MOMO....!!!
+REMEMBEEEEEERRRR!!!!!

+Momo: Stop!
+Barley's got nothing to do with this!

+DLC: HIYAAAAAAAAAAA!!!!

+Momo: BARLEYYYYYY!!!!

+Captain: *WOOF!*

+Momo: CAPTAIN!

+Captain: *pant* *pant* can't... let Barley... die...

+Captain: Barley's duty... in the Real World... to protect Momo-chan... *pant*

+DLC: IDIOT!
+IDIOT!!!

+DLC: Where'd you come from?
+You should have kept your dirty paws out of this!

+Captain: ... protecting...
+Momo-chan... was... my...

+Captain: du... ty......

+Momo: Captain...?

+Momo: ......
+CAPTAIN!??

+Momo: ...no...

+Momo: ...you can't...

+Momo: CAPTAIIIIINNN!!!!

+Barley: *grrr!*

+Momo: Barley!
+Stop!!
+It's no use!!

+Barley: Momo... chan...

+Barley: Protect    Momo-chan

+Barley: Barley also    protect     Momo-chan!

+Barley: *BITE!*

+DLC: STUPID MUTT!

+Momo: Please, stop!!!

+DLC: GAAAAHAHAHAHAHAHA!!
+Momo, no matter the tears you spill, this is your end.

+Momo: ...*sob*...

+Clock: Momo-chan!!
+The Door of Time!
+Quickly!
+You must run!!!

+DLC: Time to finally do away with you!!!

+Momo: Everyone... who stuck with me... who desperately tried to save me... everyone...

+DLC: MOMO!!
+Disappear forever!!

+Momo: Forgive me, I was weak...
+I wasn't even able to do this... for you... but...

+Momo: I won't run away...!

+Clock: Momo-chan!
+What are you doing?!
+Quickly!

+DLC: I WAS SO ANGRYYYYYYYY!!!!!

+Momo: I'm scared... but...
+I won't run...

+Momo: At least, here, I can pray... for all of you... for the Dark Lord to find peace... until my last breath, I'll pray...

+DLC: I WAS SO SAAAADDDDD!!!!!

+Momo: For all the vegetables I hated as a child...
+I'm sorry... forgive me...

+DLC: UWAAAAAAAAA!!!!

+Momo: All the vegetables I had sad thoughts towards... somehow... everyone... forgive me...

+Momo: Every one... each and every one of you is a precious memory...
+I love you all...

+DLC: UWAAAAAAAAA!!!!

+Voice: ...
+I ... was despised...
+I was sad...
+I just... wanted to be eaten..... that's all...

+Voice: I'm sorry....
+Momo-chan... thank you...

+## Somewhere

+Momo: Ah... everyone...!

+Clock: Momo-chan, you did it!

+Momo: Captain!
+Barley, are you?!

+Clock: They will be all right.
+I have already checked on them.
+They have sustained injuries, but their lives are not in danger.

+Momo: Judy...!
+Momo-1!
+Gunbot!!

+Judy: Unnnnghh... it's no use...
+I can't run any more...

+Unit 01: Waaakkk...
+I didn't know you were there, Momo-chan...

+Gunbot: I've got the guts...
+I can take it-gun...
+Unnnngh....

+Momo: You're all.... okay...!

+Clock: It is a miracle... the Dark Lord Cabbage, he... disappeared completely!

+Momo: Yeah...
+I... felt it?
+The Dark Lord, Pumpkin, Big Cabbage, at the last second they winked out....

+Clock: Momo-chan, your heart opened up.
+We were all born again and returned to this world.

+Momo: I wonder if we'll meet again, the Cabbages...

+Clock: Do not worry, we are safe.
+So, allow me to bring everyone back to Grandpa's house.

+Momo: Yeah, we need his help!

+## Grandpa's

+Momo: Hey everyone, let's take a photo!
+So after I go back to the Real World, I'll always have it to remember you by.

+Judy: Yattaaa!
+Selfie!
+Selfie!

+Judy: Judy in front!!!

+Momo: Okay, everyone get in here...

+Momo: And, POSE!!!

+Barley: Momo-chan    we go   back home?

+Momo: That's right!
+We're going home, Barley.

+## Credits

+---

+# Post-Game

+DLC: Momo-chan, should we make a seal commemorating our reconciliation?

+👉 Yeah, let's make it!
+Ewwww, noooo

+DLC: All right!
+Here we go, just wait a minute!

+[Put some ascii art here?]

+DLC: Hooo, there we are!
+Treasure it, Momo-chan.

+DLC: Okay, actually, there's a second seal!
+Just another sec.

+[More art or?]

+DLC: Hooo, there we are!
+Treasure it, Momo-chan.

+DLC: Well, this is the end.
+Don't worry, I'm sure we'll meet again some day.

+DLC: Well then!
+Bye-bye, Momo-chan!